 On-Page vs Off-Page SEO

-Search engine optimization encompasses two practices: on-page SEO (optimizing your website itself) and off-page SEO (increasing external signals to impact your site’s authority).
+Search engine optimization encompasses two practices: on-page SEO (optimizing your website itself) and off-page SEO (external signals that can impact your site’s authority).
 Both practices can help you gain traffic from search engines, but even Google tells us that to achieve big SEO results, we can start with small, simple changes to a site—this is Google’s approach to managing their own 7000 websites:

 “…there are plenty of other ways to drive traffic to your website.
 Paid media, social posts, and display advertising are just a few.
 But, when done well, SEO can provide an important — and cost-effective — strategy for organic growth.”